ROLE:

 Payroll managers found the Mastercard approval process stressful and time-consuming, often delaying or skipping approvals when information wasn’t clear.
 As Product Designer, I led the design of Tappy Agent, an AI-powered assistant embedded in the employer portal.

-Tappy Agent centralizes approvals into a conversational flow, surfaces only the key fields payroll managers need, and allows them to ask real questions when something looks off.
+Tappy Agent centralizes approvals into a conversational 1 container flow, surfaces only the key information payroll managers need, and allows them to ask natural language questions when they need to learn more about an employee.

-This reduced stalled approvals by 3%, cut approval times from 10 days to 4 days, and lowered CS tickets by 5% in the first month—unlocking faster Mastercard adoption and a core business win.
+This increased batch approval completions by 14%, cut approval times from 10 days to 6 days, and lowered CS tickets by 10% in the first month, unlocking faster Mastercard adoption and a core business win.

 Project Context.